wp-plugins/master-slider/README.txt

 == Changelog ==

+= Version 2.0.0 / (28.1.2015) =
+- [New]: Introducing multiple image Upload
+- [New]: Autoplay option for video slides added
+- [New]: Custom css editor added to admin panel
+- [Improvement]: Major improvement in linking slides
+- [Improvement]: Some improvement in API for managing front end assets
+- [Improvement]: improvement in aligning the content of tab control
+- [Improvement]: User interface improvement
+- [Improvement]: Lots of improvement in slider performance
+- [Improvement]: Adding compatibility with wheel navigation by Magic Mouse or Trackpad in OS X
+- [Fix]: Addressed and issue with rendering issue in latest version of Firefox
+- [Fix]: An issue with slide link in latest version of Firefox fixed
+- [Fix]: An conflict with modal window in WordPress 4.1 fixed
+- [Fix]: An issue with a missing file fixed
+- [Fix]: An issue with slider fallbacks fixed
+- [Fix]: An issue with wheel navigation with non-loop slider fixed
+- [Fix]: Fixed unexpected js errors when swipe navigation is disabled
+- [Fix]: An issue removeEventListener method fixed
+- [Update]: Annoying glow on buttons and links in admin panel removed
+- [Update]: Slider base styles updated
+- [Update]: Translate files updated

 = Version 1.4.4 / (8.1.2015) =
 - Addressed a bug which stopped the sliders in some WordPress site